Jan125/pb.chordian/readme.md

 - None: Will not play anything.
 - Single: Will play the selected note.
+- Double: Plays the selected note, plus the one upward of it.
 - Chord: Plays the selected note, plus the two upwards of it.
 (Full chord)
 - Spread: Selected note, +2 upwards, +4 upwards.
 (Octave with middle note)
 - Octave: Selected note, +3 upwards, +6 upwards, +9 upwards.
 (Multiple Octaves)